marceldobehere/goofy-chat-app-v2-client/README.md

 For a conversation between two users there are two symmetric keys for both directions.
 This removes the need to decide on a single key from both sides.

-The userids are currently hashed using a pbkdf2, where we extract the first word from the result.
+The userids are currently hashed using a pbkdf2, where the first word is extracted from the result.
 The result is an integer.
-This current way will most likely change in the future.
+This current way will most likely change in the future, but is good/secure enough for now.
 It is still unknown whether the userid will remain numeric or if it will be alphanumeric.

 Currently the server uses a secure websocket connection to communicate with the clients.